sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-insights/processes.md

   - We hold a [fortnightly synchronous iteration planning](#fortnightly-iteration-planning), we take a look at the proposed issues together on the ["Next iteration" view](https://github.com/orgs/sourcegraph/projects/200/views/4).

-- Larger issues that involve multiple domains may benefit from a "feature owner".
-A feature owner assumes full responsibility for gathering all requirements to complete an issue.
-The feature owner is expected to have full understanding of the issue and pull in any resources or team members needed to complete the task.
+- Larger issues that involve multiple domains may benefit from a "project lead".
+A project lead assumes full responsibility for gathering all requirements to complete an issue.
+The project lead is expected to have full understanding of the issue and pull in any resources or team members needed to complete the task.

 - During an iteration, teammates **work on their assigned issues for the iteration in the order they are listed** in the ["Current iteration" view](https://github.com/orgs/sourcegraph/projects/200/views/1) of the board.
 When starting work on a task, the teammate **updates its status column to "In Progress"** to communicate it to their team.
 This gives a good overview in the ["Current iteration" view](https://github.com/orgs/sourcegraph/projects/200/views/1), which can also be viewed in [Kanban layout](https://github.com/orgs/sourcegraph/projects/200/views/1?layout=board), on how the iteration is tracking.